-11. COMMUNITY LIAISON
+12. COMMUNITY LIAISON

-In accordance with conditions of its mining licence, resource consents and land use consents, OGNZL maintains the position of Company Liaison Officer (CLO) to liaise between the consent holder, the community and the Council.
-(While not required by a condition of consent, OGNZL has also recently appointed a new position, the Community Engagement Officer to increase its community engagement support.)
+In accordance with conditions of its mining licence, resource consents and land use consents, OGNZL maintains the position of Company Liaison Officer (CLO) to liaise between the consent holder, the community, and the Council.
+(While not required by a condition of consent, OGNZL also employs a Community Engagement Officer to increase its community engagement support.)
 The CLO has sufficient delegated power to be able to deal immediately with complaints received and is required to investigate those complaints as soon as possible after receipt.

-The contact free-phone number for the CLO is notified in local newspapers as a foot-note in every community update (normally fortnightly).
+The contact free-phone number for the CLO is notified in local newspapers as a footnote in every community update (normally fortnightly).
 The current CLO and contact details are: